electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/protectingbattery/_index.md

 ---
 title: How to protect my e-tron battery
 linktitle: Protecting battery
 description: EV batteries degrades over time.
-But how
+But how can you preserver battery capacity the most?
-weight: 3
+weight: 1
 ---

-Batteries degrades over time and there are many factors that  increase degredation.
+There are many factors that increase degredation.

 - High Speed Charging
 - High Temprature